 - Student communication – (handling queries and translation)

-Nearly a third of instructors who responded get less than 10 reviews a month, and over 50% get less than 100 reviews a month.
-These relatively low review numbers somewhat reflect the fact that most survey respondents do not offer a great number of courses.
+Nearly one-third of instructors who responded get less than 10 reviews a month, and over 50% get less than 100 reviews a month.
+These relatively low numbers somewhat reflect the fact that most survey respondents do not offer a great number of courses.